Read Models & Projections

 1. Inline Projections

-Updated in the same transaction as events - strongly consistent.
+Updated synchronously when events are appended - strongly consistent.

 type InlineProjection interface {